wangbingjie/blast/docs/installation/blast.rst

 Docker
 ======

-The first recommended option for installing and running blast locally is to use docker.
+The recommended option for installing and running blast locally is to use docker.
+It so strongly recommended in fact, that I'm not going to write documentation on how to install and run blast any other way.

 Install the Docker desktop app
 -------------------------------